isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-weed-killers-for-flower-beds.markdown

 ### [6.
 Scotts Halts Crabgrass & Grassy Weed Preventer](https://www.amazon.com/dp/B06XXCB8NQ/?tag=p-policy-20)
 The Scotts Halt is a weed preventer that needs to be used before the infestation of weeds.
 It is also one of the products featuring advanced weed grip technology.
 The Scotts Halt Weed Preventer does not affect the rest of the flowers, which is a bonus.
 As the Halt Weed Preventer is not affected by the cold, it can be used anytime during the year.
-It works on adult weeds with a single application; unlike some formulas, it also kills juvenile and hidden weeds that are often missed.Â  This way, instead of the short-term results that comparable products offer, you get fast and long-lasting results on a budget.
+It works on adult weeds with a single application; unlike some formulas, it also kills juvenile and hidden weeds that are often missed.
+This way, instead of the short-term results that comparable products offer, you get fast and long-lasting results on a budget.
 The Scott Halt uses an active ingredient [Pendimethalin](https://pestpolicy.com/)
 , making this is a selective herbicide.
 It will prevent the germination of seeds, so you will have to wait four months before planting flowers.